 • Promotion of knowledge and profound understanding of IHL among students;

 • Development of the skills and ability required to apply the law in a practical and relevant manner to real-life situations;

 • Preparations of participants for a career in or related to IHL;

 • Supporting the teaching of IHL and the interest for IHL at Dutch and Belgian academic institutions.

 Teams will receive training materials to assist in their preparation and to improve their command of IHL and related fields, such as Human Rights Law and Refugee Law.
 During the preparation, the teams may be asked to write an essay on a topic concerning the case study.
 This will not be part of the assessment, but will serve as a tool to see where further guidance might be needed.

 When will we receive training documents?

 Shortly after the teams have been selected, a training kit will be sent to the institution of the concerning team.
-This will include copies of the Geneva Conventions and the Additional Protocols, practical information, and information about the ICRC and work in the field of IHL.
+You can check the Geneva Conventions and the Additional Protocols.

 From December onwards teams will regularly receive additional information concerning the case study and training scenarios.